seananderson/metafolio/inst/ms/ms.md

 large investment in a stream was represented by a larger unfished equilibrium stock size $b$ for stream $i$.
 The productivity parameters
-$a_{ti}$ were controlled by the interaction between an environmental signal and the stream-level population environmental tolerance curves.
+$a_{ti}$ were controlled by the interaction between an environmental signal and the stream-level population environmental-tolerance curves.

-The environmental tolerance curves were generated as parabolas according to
+We generated the environmental-tolerance parabolas according to

 \begin{equation}
   a_{ti} =